How much is car insurance in Quebec?

 All auto insurers doing business in Quebec are members of the Groupement des assureurs automobiles (GAA).
 The GAA ensures that Quebec drivers have access to fair rates by using two important tools: the Automobile Statistical Plan and the Fichier central des sinistres automobiles.

-What factors determine auto insurance rates in Quebec?
+What factors determine car insurance rates in Quebec?

-Auto insurance rates in Quebec are determined by a number of factors:
+Auto insurance rates in Quebec are determined by a number of factors, including:

 Why are insurance rates so low in Quebec?